Today we display the Swedish flag on half mast.

 Note: This has nothing to do with the wiper motor speed, it has to do with the shape of the arm and stronger springs to work better during high speed.

 The Amazon wagon was the other car that came with factory installed mirrors.
-There is some discussion if the wagon had taller mirrors.
-I think so but I am working to confirm this.
-The photo above shows that there are obviously several styles.
-The one to the left is definitely GT and the one to the right maybe Volvo Duett.
+The photo above shows the GT style on the left and the one to the right I think is Volvo Duett.
 (P-210)

 Hella 7 inch fog and spot lights.
 Bumper mounted on special bracket.
 Some folks tells me they were chrome steel, some tell me they were raw stainless.
 The ones I have seen were steel.